ASNA/avr-asp-net-lesson-01-2020/README.md

 ```
 <small>Figure 5b. `buttonLogin's` click event code.</small>

-Figure 5b's logic validates the credentials entered against an IBM i (we'll at that code in a moment).
+Figure 5b's logic validates the credentials entered against an IBM i.
 If that function validates the credentials the `FormsAuthentication.RedirectFromLoginPage` method shows the page the user originally requested.
 The user name and the status of the "remember me" checkbox is passed as arguments to the `RedirectFromLoginPage` method.
 The user name is stored internally and can easily be fetched for display or other users.
 If the "remember me" checkbox was checked (its value was true) the user credentials cookies is created (or updated with a new expiry date)

 Note that the logic in 5B uses ASP.NET's globally available `context.Current.IsDebuggingEnabled` value to determine what error message should be displayed.
 If is running under debug, the exact CPF error message is shown.
 If the program is not running under debug, a nebulous "Login failed" error message is shown.
 This limits the login status information provided to avoid potential security risks (don't give Internet black hats any more clues than necessary!).

+##### Validating against the IBM i

+The code below in Figure 5c shows a way to validate against the IBM i.
+It attempts to connect to the IBM i with the credentials provided.
+On success it returns *Nothing; on login failure it returns the exception DataGate raised.

 ```
+DclDB DGDB DBName('*Public/Cypress')

+...

 BegFunc CheckIBMiCredentials Type(ASNA.DataGate.Common.dgException)
     DclSrParm User     Type(*String)
     DclSrParm Password Type(*String)

-    DGDB.DBName = Session['dbname'].ToString()
+    // Use the user name and password from the login page.
     DGDB.User = User
     DGDB.Password = Password